gradle/gradle/subprojects/docs/src/docs/release/notes.md

 No build script or configuration changes, beyond upgrading to Gradle 2.8, are required to leverage these performance improvements.

+### Faster build script compilation

+Build script compilation times have been reduced by up to 30% in this version of Gradle.

+This improvement is noticeable when building a project for the first time with a certain version of Gradle, or after making changes to build scripts.
+This is due to Gradle caching the compiled form of the build scripts.

+The reduction in compilation time per script is dependent on the size and complexity of script.
+Additionally, the reduction for the entire build is dependent on the number of build scripts that need to be compiled.

 ### Performance Improvements in persistent cache

 Some bottlenecks were identified in the persistent cache writing and reading.